tower-rs/tower/guides/inventing-service.md

 ```

 If there is no capacity left we have to wait and somehow get notified when
 capacity becomes available.
-So if the service is receiving a lot of requests we
+Additionally we have to keep the request in memory
+while we're waiting (also called buffering).
+It would be robust to only allocate
+space for the request when we are sure the service has capacity to handle it.
-risk spending a lot of time waiting.
-It would be nice if we had a way to tell
+Otherwise we risk using a lot of memory buffering requests while we wait for our
-the caller that there was no more capacity left.
-Maybe they wanted to react by
-calling another service or somehow creating a new service to handle part of the
-load.
-We also risk running out of memory if we keep accepting requests faster
-than we can process them.
+service to become ready.

 In a way it would be nice if `Service` had a method like this: